microsoft/Trace/_sources/intro.md

 A typical LLM agent workflow is defined by a sequence of operations, which usually involve user-written Python **programs**, **instructions** to LLMs (e.g., prompts, few-shot examples, etc.), and LLM-generated programs to use external tools (e.g., Wikipedia, databases, Wolfram Alpha).
 Popular LLM libraries often focus on optimizing the instructions to improve the performance of the entire workflow.

-Popular libraries like LangChain focus on optimizing the LLM instructions by representing the instructions as special objects and construct pre/post-processing functions to help users get the most out of LLM calls.
+For example, libraries like LangChain focus on optimizing the LLM instructions by representing the instructions as special objects and construct pre/post-processing functions to help users get the most out of LLM calls.
 In the example figure, this approach updates and changes the brown square of the agent workflow.

 Trace takes a different approach.
 The user writes the Python program as usual, and then uses primitives like `node` and `@bundle` to wrap over their Python objects and functions.
 This step is the **declare** phase where a user chooses how to represent the agent workflow as a graph.
-After the user has declared the graph, Trace captures the execution flow of the program as a graph.
+After the user has declared the inputs and operations, Trace captures the execution flow of the program as a graph.
 This step is the **forward** phase.
 Finally, the user can optimize the entire program, including the LLM instructions, using Trace.
 This step is the **optimize** phase.